 3. Add about 1 tablespoon of liquid dish soap into the bottle and swish the bottle around a bit to mix it.

-Let the foam begin!
-Pour the yeast water mixture into the bottle (a funnel helps here) and watch thereaction take place.
+5. Now the adventure starts!
+Pour the yeast water mixture into the bottle (a funnel helps here) and watch the foaminess begin!

 Step 3: Safety Precautions